st-sw/STC3115GenericDriver/README.md

 SW Use:
 ----------------
-The host driver access the STC3115 via I2C every 5s typically (or longer, up to 30s).  <br />
+The host driver access the STC3115 registers via I2C every 5s typically (or longer, up to 30s).  <br />
 So a 5s timer is needed to implement.  <br />
 It is not needed to access the STC3115 more often because the Battery charging/discharging variation is very slow.  <br />
 However, even if the driver is access every 1s, the STC3115 algorithm still work properly.  <br />